 There is an obvious temptation to sell to buyers who will offer the best price.
-That price is determined by the market and the illegal market often commands a higher price.
-SEG Certified buyers must sell only to legal markets so it follows, that to be sustainable, certified fisheries must only sell to certified buyers.
-Other mechanisms such as e-Declaration systems are also being used to improve traceability and therefore discourage and also measure the extent of the illegal markets down to the fishery level.
+That price is determined by the market and the illegal market often offers a higher price.
+Certified buyers must sell only to legal markets so it follows, that to be responsible, certified fisheries should only sell to certified buyers.
+Other mechanisms such as tele-declaration systems are also being used to improve traceability and therefore discourage and also measure the extent of the illegal markets down to the fishery level.